sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/securing-the-workload.md

 ---

 {: .goal }
-> This section is about how to secure the workload.
+> This section describes how to back up your workload.
 >
-> As well, we will re-run the attack we performed in the previous section, but now with various prevention strategies in place.
+> We will also repeat the attack from the previous section, but now with different prevention strategies in place.

 1. TOC
 {:toc}